Reserve Jurors on call for Monday, October 22nd and Tuesday, October 23rd

-Reserve jurors are not needed for the morning of Wednesday, August 15th.
-Please check back at 12:00 NOON on Wednesday, to see if you are needed for the afternoon of Wednesday, August 15th.
+Reserve jurors with last names beginning with the letters K through Z are not needed for the morning of Monday, October 22nd.
+Please check back again at 12:00 Noon, on Monday, to see if you are needed for the afternoon of Monday, October 22nd.

 The state's 72 counties are grouped into nine judicial administrative districts.
 Milwaukee County is the First Judicial District.
 In each district there is a Chief Judge appointed by the Supreme Court and Deputy Chief Judge(s) appointed by the Chief Judge.
 The Chief Judge, who may serve up to three consecutive two-year terms, supervises and directs the administration of the district.

 A professional District Court Administrator and a District Administrative Assistant, both employees of the Director of State Courts and permanently located in the district, assist the Chief Judge.

 Find your case using Wisconsin Circuit Court Access.

 Fee Waiver Application

 This affidavit is to be completed by an individual seeking to waive fees and costs in commencing, prosecuting or defending any matter in any circuit court.
 (Forms CV-438 or CV-440 are to be used for prisoners seeking to commence an action or special proceeding without prepayment of filing fees, costs or security for costs.)